The 35-Minute Reset: How I Simplified My Spiritual Practice Without the Performance

 What Didn’t Work (and the Awkward Truths)

 I think it’s important to talk about the stuff that felt like a total waste of time, at least for me.
-Last month, I went to a sound bath that cost thirty-eight dollars.
-I spent the entire forty-five minutes wondering if I’d left the stove on and feeling a growing headache from the vibrations of the singing bowls.
+A few weeks ago, in early May, I went to a sound bath that cost around forty dollars.
+I spent the entire forty-five minutes wondering if I’d left my space heater on and feeling a growing headache from the vibrations of the singing bowls.
 Everyone else looked so serene, and I just felt... annoyed.
-I felt like I was failing at being spiritual because I wasn't 'vibrating' with the bowls.
+I felt like I was failing at being spiritual because I wasn’t ‘vibrating’ with the bowls.

 Why ‘Good Enough’ is the Goal

-The biggest shift for me wasn't finding a 'perfect' practice.
-It was realizing that 'good enough' is actually the goal.
-Some days, my 10 minutes of sitting is just me worrying about my cat’s dental bill.
-Some days, my 15 minutes of journaling is just a list of groceries I need to buy.
+The biggest shift for me wasn’t finding a ‘perfect’ practice.
+It was realizing that ‘good enough’ is actually the goal.
+Some days, my 10 minutes of sitting is just me worrying about whether I should get a new office chair.
+Some days, my 15 minutes of journaling is just a list of errands I need to run.
 That’s fine.
-The practice isn't about achieving a state of perpetual enlightenment.
+The practice isn’t about achieving a state of perpetual enlightenment.
 It’s about building a container for whatever is happening.

 It’s not flashy.
 It’s not something I’d post a filtered photo of.
 But it works.
-It keeps me grounded in a world that often feels like it's spinning too fast.
+It keeps me grounded in a world that often feels like it’s spinning too fast.
 And if I miss a day?
-I don't beat myself up.
-I just wait for the radiator to start clicking again the next morning and I try again.
+I don’t beat myself up.
+I just wait for the rain to start tapping on the skylight the next morning and I try again.
 That’s the most spiritual thing I’ve learned so far: the world keeps turning, and we just have to keep showing up for it, one messy, unpolished morning at a time.